mshah0686/MacMusicControl/README.md

 Hexiwear is an IOT wearable device with a multitude of sensors and BLE support.
 The project captures the XYZ acceleration, predicts gestures using `sklearn` libraries, and controls music with Apple OSA scripting.

 # Prototype
 Here's the rough prototype in development phase.
 Flick left is next song, right is previous, and up is pause/play.
+You can see the spotify music changing (and pause/play) in the right side of the laptop screen.

 ![Protoype Demo](https://github.com/mshah0686/MacMusicControl/blob/master/Documentation/Prototype_gif.gif)

 # Update: Iteration 2: